gagle/node-argp/README.md

 	//{ a: false }
 	```

-Common properties between flags an options with value:
+Common properties between flags and options with value:

 - __description__ - _String_
   The description.